Depending on the libref you use, you can store SAS files in a temporary SAS library or permanent SAS libraries.

 Viewing the Contents of SAS Libraries

 You can use a PROC CONTENTS step to view the contents of a SAS library.
-When you specify the keyword ALL in the PROC CONTENTS statement, the step displays a list of all the SAS files that are in the specified SAS library.
+For example, when you specify the keyword ALL in the PROC CONTENTS statement, the step displays a list of all the SAS files in the specified SAS library.

 PROC CONTENTS DATA=work.ALL NODS; RUN;

-How to automatically assign libraries while starting the SAS session?
+How to pre-assign libraries while starting the SAS session?

 The association of libref to the specified SAS library will continue throughout your session or until you disassociate them using the CLEAR option.